AltropInc/alt/doc/script/AltroNode.md

 &nbsp;   func mf(x:int): int { x + i }
 };
 print(ob1.call("mf", 10));  // prints an integer: 15</pre>
 If the callable in the given name is not found or does not have an interface that matches the given input, this function returns a value of type `none`.
-If the callable has no output when called, this function returns void. object ob1
+If the callable has no output when called, this function returns void:<br><pre>
+object ob1
 {
 &nbsp;   i:=5;
 &nbsp;   func mf() {}
 &nbsp;   func mf(x:int): int { x + i }
 };
-print(ob1.call("mf");                  // prints an empty string for void</pre>
-print(ob1.call("mf", "test string"));  // prints a string "none" for matched callable unfounded</pre>
+print(ob1.call("mf");                  // prints an empty string for void print(ob1.call("mf", "test string"));  // prints a string "none" for matched callable unfounded</pre>
 * **func call(fcall): any;** It calls the callable with the input stored in the fcall tuple.<br><pre>
 object ob1 { func mf(x:int): int { x*x } };
 fc := ob1.callable("mf", 10);
 if (not fc.empty())
 {
-    println (ob1.call(fc));   // this prints an integer 100
+&nbsp;   println (ob1.call(fc));   // this prints an integer 100
 }</pre>
 * **func getvalue(n: string): any;**  .<br><pre>
 </pre>